-Unless you traveling with friend or family, or indeed because of that, there is nothing more annoying than the lack of 'personal space'.
+Unless you traveling with friends or family, or indeed because of that, there is nothing more annoying than the lack of 'personal space'.
 This is especially true during times of slumber.

 That's where this very odd, and frankly anti-social, the gadget comes into its own.
 With the B-Tourist you get to set up your very own fabric walls literally partitioning you away from strangers on a plane.

 This device is intended to provide you with some level of privacy away from prying eyes.
 Once set up you get to enjoy your food, watch a movie, read a book or, indeed sleep.

 But it doesn't end there, you also get some extra storage space to put your valuables to prevent you from accidentally leaving them on the plane - not that you do that of course.